leyas/swe4s_flight_simulator/README.md

 ## Usage

 1. After installation, run the GUI file.
-You will be prompted to input characteristics of the rocket you plan on simulating.
+Please make sure you are in the correct directory: ` .../swe4s_flight_simulator` You can run the GUI by typing the following in the terminal:
+    ```bash
+    python rocketGUI.py
+    ```

 2. Correctly input values that characterize your rocket.